youngbryanyu/Fitnesse/DEV_SETUP.md

 ## SDK Installation

 ### Windows
+1. Open VS Code and then open the Command Palette with <kbd>Control</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>
+2. Search for "Flutter: New Project" and select it.
+VS Code will prompt you to find the Flutter SDK.
+If the SDK hasn't been installed, click <kbd> Download SDK </kbd>
+- When prompted with "Which Flutter Template?" just press <kbd>Esc</kbd> (this is for creating a new project)
+3. Select a folder (we recommend `%USERPROFILE%` or `C:\dev`.
+Do not attempt to set up in `C:\Program Files` because you need a directory without higher privileges and one without special characters or spaces.)
+4. Click <kbd>Clone Flutter</kbd>.
+The output should read `Downloading the Flutter SDK.
+This may take a few minutes.` If the download hangs, cancel and restart it.
+5. After downloading, VS Code will start initializing the Flutter SDK.
+The output will read `Initializing the Flutter SDK.
+This may take a few minutes.` After this, the process will also run `flutter doctor -v`.
+Ignore the result of this output because Doctor might show errors that aren't relevant to the setup process.
+6. Click <kbd>Add SDK to PATH</kbd>.
+The output should read `The Flutter SDK was added to your PATH`.
+7. Close, then reopen all PowerShell windows and restart VS Code for Flutter commands to work.

 ### Linux (WSL recommended because of incompatibility between WSL and Android studio)
 1. Use `snapd` to install flutter with `sudo snap install flutter --classic`